SofiaGalt/FilmQueryProject/README.md

 This app is structured using separation of concerns as well as the MVC design pattern.

-The UI functionality it found in the com.skilldistillery.app directory.
+The UI functionality are contained in the com.skilldistillery.app directory.

 The interaction with the database is all done within the com.skilldistillery.database directory.